anna-data-analytics/bellabeat-case-study/README.md

 There were no TotalSleepRecords = 0 in the sleep_day table.

 ## Process
-1. Average steps, distance, calories by different days of the week
+1. Average steps, distance, and calories by different days of the week

 `SELECT
   ROUND(AVG(TotalSteps),2) AS avg_steps,